frankcollins3/See-My-C/Revision.md

         }
     }

-    // If there are no empty slots, return if (new_word == NULL) {
+    // If there are no empty slots, returnin if (new_word == NULL) {
         return;
     }